FOR IMMEDIATE RELEASE

 - $180,000 for The Center for the Arts in Natick (TCAN) to construct a second performance space to expand programs in its historic facility in the Natick Center Cultural District.

-“Our region benefits from more nonprofit cultural organizations per capita than anywhere in the nation,” said Anita Walker, Executive Director of the Massachusetts Cultural Council.
+“Our region benefits from more nonprofit cultural organizations per capita than anywhere in the nation,” said Anita Walker, Executive Director of the Mass Cultural Council.
 “The CFF sustains this rich cultural legacy and ensures that more of our families can enjoy all that is has to offer.”

 With these new grants the CFF will have invested nearly $70 million in the Massachusetts creative sector in projects in 118 cities and towns since 2007.
 These grants helped launch many transformative projects, leveraging private sector dollars that have kept this sector growing and thriving.
 CFF has also helped dozens of nonprofit organizations become better stewards of our cultural heritage.

 “Tourism is the Commonwealth’s third-largest sector, and arts and culture play key roles in this industry,” said MassDevelopment President and CEO Marty Jones.
-“We’re pleased to work with the Patrick Administration and the Massachusetts Cultural Council to support capital projects for cultural institutions so they can better showcase their world-class offerings and continue to draw visitors to Massachusetts.”
+“We’re pleased to work with the Patrick Administration and the Mass Cultural Council to support capital projects for cultural institutions so they can better showcase their world-class offerings and continue to draw visitors to Massachusetts.”

 In total CFF-funded building projects are spending more than $1.6 billion, providing more than 16,400 building jobs to architects, engineers, contractors, and carpenters.
 The organizations also plan to add 1,572 permanent jobs after their capital projects are complete.